stackblitz-labs/pkg.pr.new/README.md

 npm i https://pkg.pr.new/tinylibs/tinybench/tinybench@a832a55
 ```

+pkg.pr.new uses `npm pack --json` under the hood, in case you face issues, you can also use the `--pnpm` flag so it starts using `pnpm pack`.
+This is not necessary in most cases.

 <img width="100%" src="https://github.com/stackblitz-labs/pkg.pr.new/assets/37929992/2fc03b94-ebae-4c47-a271-03a4ad5d2449" />

 pkg.pr.new is not available in your local environment and it only works in workflows.